Democratic intervention: Views held by states

 Western liberal democracies have historically and publicly supported democratic intervention on the basis that it would reduce military conflicts between modern nation states.
 In 1992, James Baker, Secretary of State in the George H.W.
 Bush Administration, stated ‘real democracies do not go to war with one another’.
 Former US President Bill Clinton affirmed the United States acceptance of this by stating in his State of the Union address ‘Democracies don't attack each other.’
 The United Kingdom has also echoed these exact sentiments as former Prime Minister Margaret Thatcher was quoted to have said ‘Democracies do not attack each other.’
 Non-western states however, like China, have not encouraged the promotion of democracy and have intervened at the UN Security Council against enforced democratization proposals, as well as humanitarian interventions.
 China regularly Vetoed military intervention against the autocratic Syrian Arab Republic during the years 2011 to 2016.

 Proponents

-Scholars in the field of democratic development such as Larry Diamond, Juan J. Linz, and Seymour Martin Lipse affirm “Democracy was imposed on Germany, Italy, and Japan, and surprisingly took hold and endured”.
-Gary Dempsey, a foreign-policy analyst at Cato Institute, states that Western intervention was responsible for turning Japan and Germany into self-sustaining peaceful, democracies.
+Scholars in the field of democratic development such as Larry Diamond, Juan J. Linz, and Seymour Martin Lipset affirm "Democracy was imposed on Germany, Italy, and Japan, and surprisingly took hold and endured".
+Gary Dempsey, a foreign-policy analyst at Cato Institute, states that Western intervention was responsible for turning Japan and Germany into self-sustaining peaceful democracies.